Will your home drain the lifeblood of your finances?

 With all the lenders to choose from, you’re gonna go with the guy that won’t give you his time unless you fork over some money?

 Application fees are a way of getting around the law that says that a borrower cannot be charged anything other than a credit report fee until he signs the initial lender disclosures.
 Your application fee is usually used to pay for the appraisal, but the fact of the matter is: you are being charged before you see the actual lender numbers.
-How likely are you to switch lenders after you handed the mortgage company 500 non-refundable dollars – of your hard earned money!?!

-2. Not giving pricing information until you submit an application and/or provide additional documentation
+Not giving pricing information until you submit an application and/or provide additional documentation

 This is also a strategy to get and hold on to your business.
 It takes some level of trust to give out your personal information, and that trust is hard to break when established.
 Once a borrower submits an application, he/she is less inclined to apply or even talk with other companies because of the fear of too many credit inquiries, or the above mentioned trust.
 It’s a mind game.

-You should be able to obtain a fairly accurate quote as long as you know your aproximate credit score and desired loan amount.
+You should be able to obtain a fairly accurate quote as long as you know your approximate credit score and desired loan amount.
 If your loan officer doesn’t have the patience to provide you with one, don’t have the patience to waste your time sending him documents.
 Look elsewhere.

-3. Promising a fast loan closing without a written timeframe on the exact process
+Promising a fast loan closing without a written timeframe on the exact process

 You’re in a hurry, that’s obvious.
 Lucky you, you’re in the right place!